 There is a surreal, yet abstract nature to much of her work.
 The simplest of subjects seem to be transported to a space of very personal autobiographical emotion laid bare.
 You look once, and then are compelled to look again.
 When I view her work I’m reminded of Todd Hido.
 A dream within a dream.

-Hopefully, we’ll be seeing a lot more work from Polly Chandler.
+Hopefully, along with the Toyo 45 utilized, we’ll be seeing a lot more work from Polly Chandler.
 In the meantime, check out the link to her site below for more fabulous work.